ROCm/hcc/SYNC_UPSTREAM.md

 ------------------------------------
 Sometimes it's not possible to synchronize with upstream Clang without also synchronizing with upstream LLVM / LLD.
 This section explains steps to do that.
-Notice by the end of this Process you are asked to *remove* your ToT HCC checkout and restart Process A from scratch.
-If you have work already applied in ToT HCC Clang it's recommended to stash them elsewhere.

-In the near future ToT HCC and ToT HCC Clang should move to a true out-of-source build model to simplify the process.

 ### Fetch upstream LLVM commits
-Assume there is already an upstream LLVM checkout for AMDGPU(Lightning) backend.
+Assume there is already an upstream LLVM checkout for AMDGPU(Lightning) backend outside ToT HCC checkout.

 - change to upstream LLVM directory
 - `git pull`